 With the advent of technology, the scenery of football has altered.
 You are now able to watch your favourite team play wherever you might find yourself on the planet with a little help from the Internet and computers.
 The pundits and game’s connoisseurs are now just a couple of clicks away from live scores and the best new betting sites, which together give the game of football an additional flare.
 But, first things first.
 We will take you on a short trip down the memory lane and give a timeline of the development and history of football.

 According to FIFA, the governing body of football, the earliest sightings of games that resemble modern football were noted in ancient China during the Han Dynasty and were called Tsu’Chu.
-This game asked for the broader use of your body to protect the leather ball filled with feathers and hair in an attempt to score a goal composed of two bamboo sticks only 30–40 apart.
+This game asked for the broader use of your body to protect the leather ball filled with feathers and hair in an attempt to score a goal composed of two bamboo sticks only 30–40cm apart.

 Other forms of football were played in ancient Rome and Greece, called Harpastum and Episkyros, respectively.
-These games were performed on a rectangular playground marked with boundary and centre lines and with only two teams.
+These games were performed on a rectangular playground marked with boundary and center lines and with only two teams.
 The goal of the game was to get the ball into the opposition’s boundary lines as the players passed the ball between themselves.
 Ultimately, the players had to reach deep into their bag of tricks to deceive the opposition and score.

 The British Revolution of Football